2001: A Space Odyssey (U) + presentation by Peter Robinson

 What better way to discuss the effect of technology upon us than through Stanley Kubrick’s space-opera on humanity’s evolution and the rise of AI’s ultimate supercomputer HAL 9000?

 Half a century has passed since Stanley Kubrick’s sci-fi classic was released, but it remains as a landmark in both the quality of its cinematography and its assessment of technology and artificial intelligence.

 The quiet determination of a computer system to ensure the successful conclusion of its mission, even at the expense of human lives, is far more threatening than any number of homicidal humanoid robots.

-Following the screening, Professor Peter Robinson will discuss progress in the development of human-like machines and compare their threats to those posed by computer systems hidden in the fabric of the world around us.
+Professor Peter Robinson will discuss progress in the development of human-like machines and compare their threats to those posed by computer systems hidden in the fabric of the world around us.

 UK/US 1968 Dir Stanley Kubrick 149 min

 Peter Robinson is Professor of Computer Technology at the University of Cambridge in England, where he works on problems at the boundary between people and computers.
 This involves investigating new technologies to enhance communication between computers and their users, and new applications to exploit these technologies.
 His recent work has included desk-size projected displays, emotionally intelligent interfaces and applications in semi-autonomous vehicles.